Howard Chard: Papalia family

-Chard stood 5'10 and weighted 300 pounds.
-The journalist Adrian Humphreys wrote: "Howard Chard, known as Baldy, was hailed for decades as one of the toughest man in Canada and was certainly one of the most feared.
+Chard stood 5'10 and weighed 300 pounds.
+The journalist Adrian Humphreys wrote: "Howard Chard, known as Baldy, was hailed for decades as one of the toughest men in Canada and was certainly one of the most feared.
 He seemed not to feel pain...In the boxing ring, he was known for his strength and ability to withstand punishment.
 Outside the ring, ungloved and unrestrained, he inspired fear even among Mafia bosses".
-In 1951, Chard joined the Papalia family and become the principle enforcer of John "Johnny Pops" Papalia.
+In 1951, Chard joined the Papalia family and become the principal enforcer of John "Johnny Pops" Papalia.
 Chard's muscles and his scarred face made him "the perfect picture of frightfulness".
-Chard always sat besides Papalia at important meetings and was the man whom Papalia sent out to beat up those where behind in their debts to his loan sharking business or refused to him extortion money.
+Chard always sat besides Papalia at important meetings and was the man whom Papalia sent out to beat up those who were behind in their debts to his loan sharking business or refused to him extortion money.
 Papalia would visit businesses with Chard to force the owners to pay him extortion money.
 Papalia's standard line was to ask the owner of the business: "Johnny Papalia—does that mean anything to you?"
 If the answer was no, Papalia's response was always to say: "Well, it's going to!
 I'm your new partner".
 Chard was considered sufficiently terrifying that most businessman agreed to pay Papalia's request for "protection" money.
 Paul Rimstead of the Toronto Sun wrote in 1983: "He never lost a street fight, a fight in the reform school, in reformatory or in the pen".

 Chard also worked as a pimp.
 At a trial in Toronto on charges of selling alcohol to an underage teenage girl in 1953, Chard acted as his own lawyer and asked the girl when she was on the witness stand if he ever sold her alcohol.
 The girl told the courtroom: "Yes.
 And I'm glad of a chance to tell the truth".
 She told the courtroom that Chard had threatened to "fix" her if she told the truth and wanted her to commit perjury.
 The trial ended with Chard being convicted of robbery with violence, assault causing bodily harm, operating a bawdy house and living off the avails of prostitution.